 Chicago & Illinois Midland 2-8-2 #551 at the Museum of Transportation in St. Louis, Missouri.
 I have been visiting this museum a lot lately, so I will be posting more pictures from here.

-Well, I got another shot at the UP business special again.
+Here’s a video I took of the Union Pacific Business Special.
 It came eastbound from Jefferson City, Missouri, with top UP officials (including the president of the railroad) as well as Missouri’s governor and his staff.
-I was not, however, able to get a decent enough picture of either the special or the freight train that passed literally seconds before.
-I did get video, though, so enjoy!
+Enjoy!

 If you’ve enjoyed this blog so far, then I am going to recommend another blog for you to follow.
 The man who owns the blog is a friend of mine and is an avid model railroader.
 He is currently building an HO layout called the Paducah and Lake Erie, a modern, coal-hauling bridge line set in southwestern Pennsylvania.
 I’ll post the link below.
 Enjoy!